Lacey Evans: Main roster (2018–2023)

-After over one year of inactivity due to her pregnancy, on the April 8, 2022, episode of SmackDown, Evans returned to the show as a face in a vignette talking about her life, taking on a military inspired character, but she was drafted to Raw as a militaristic heel character.
+After over one year of inactivity due to her pregnancy, on the April 8, 2022, episode of SmackDown, Evans returned to the show in a vignette talking about her life, taking on a military inspired character, but she was drafted to Raw as a militaristic heel character.
 Weeks later, she was moved to SmackDown again.
 On the June 10 episode of SmackDown, Evans made her in-ring return, turning again into a face character, defeating Xia Li to qualify for the women's Money in the Bank ladder match.
 At Money in the Bank, she was unsuccessful in winning the match.
 On the following episode of SmackDown, Evans turned heel when she berated the fans and attacked her tag team partner Aliyah.
 The same thing would occur on the next two episodes of SmackDown.
 The two were supposed to have a match on the July 29 episode, but Evans was not medically cleared to compete.
 Starting on the December 2 episode, vignettes aired showing Evans training in the military, adopting the cobra clutch as her finisher.
 This character drew criticism from Sgt.
 Slaughter, a wrestler who also had a military-based character and used the cobra clutch as his finisher.
-Evans' last match was a dark match on the July 7, 2023 episode of SmackDown before leaving WWE in August.
+Evans's last match was a dark match on the July 7, 2023 episode of SmackDown.
+Her WWE contract expired on August 15, 2023.
 During an appearance on Insight with Chris Van Vliet, Evans explained WWE was never her passion.

 Other media

 Estrella-Kadlec as Lacey Evans is a playable character in video games WWE 2K19 ("Rising Stars" DLC), WWE 2K20, WWE 2K22 and WWE 2K23.

 Estrella-Kadlec appeared in the music video for "Can't Cancel All Of Us" by Tom MacDonald.

+Estrella-Kadlec started an Onlyfans page and claims she earns more money from it than she ever did wrestling.

 Personal life

-Estrella-Kadlec is married with two daughters, and resides in Parris Island, South Carolina.
+Estrella-Kadlec is married with three daughters, and resides in Parris Island, South Carolina.
 In August 2023, Estrella-Kadlec opened the "Sunny Summers Cafe" in the Beaufort Plaza Shopping Center in Beaufort, South Carolina.
 The café, which is named after her daughters, features WWE memorabilia including Lacey Evans action figures.
 Estrella-Kadlec stated that she planned for the café to help address community issues such as mental health and addiction, including by hosting Alcoholics Anonymous and Narcotics Anonymous meetings.